byronknoll/EntityLog/README.md

   The main privacy defense is **keeping your Google Sheets URL and webpage URL private**.

 - **Easy to rotate:**
-  If a leak is suspected, simply duplicate your Sheet and update your HTML file with the new URL.
+  If a leak is suspected, simply duplicate your Sheet and update the code to point to the new path.

 This method is simple, robust, and under your full control.